 - Indian Child Welfare Act Program provides technical assistance and information to village councils and individual families involved in exercising their rights under ICWA.

-- Headstart Program provides preschool education services to about 140 children in eight villages.
+- Prenatal to Five Head Start Program provides educational services to about 229 children in seventeen villages.

 - Low Income Home Energy Assistance Program provides financial help to 1,500 households each year to offset the costs of home heating in rural areas.